Help us understand our audience.

 How was the approach funded?

 • Grants fund evaluation and first-phase expansion: Between 2009 and 2014, CUNY ASAP also raised $7.6 million from private foundations, including the Robin Hood Foundation, the Stella and Charles Guttman Foundation, and the Leona M. and Harry B. Helmsley Charitable Trust.
-This funding helps to support the program’s first phase expansion from 1,132 to 4,352 students between 2012 and 2015, along with external evaluation activities.
+This funding helped to support the program’s first phase expansion from 1,132 to 4,352 students between 2012 and 2015, along with external evaluation activities.

-• Evidence-based public investment: Encouraged by positive findings from a random assignment study by MDRC, a comprehensive cost study by Teachers College, and ASAP’s continued success, the City of New York approves $77 million in new funding to rapidly expand ASAP from nearly 4,400 students to 25,000 students by 2019.
-ASAP expansion includes an increased focus on serving more STEM students across all partner colleges and a college-wide expansion at BCC.
+• Evidence-based public investment: Encouraged by positive findings from a random assignment study by MDRC and a comprehensive cost study by Teachers College, the de Blasio administration approved $77 million in new city funding to rapidly expand ASAP from nearly 4,400 students to 25,000 students by 2019.
+As of 2024, ASAP is supported by a yearly baseline allocation from the City of New York to CUNY of $84.9M plus $2.5M from the State of New York.

 • Funding for advisors, textbooks, and transit: The program, with an estimated cost per student of $3,440 per year, dedicates significant resources to subsidizing transit and textbooks and hiring well-qualified advisors to keep caseloads relatively small.
 On average, 95% of the ASAP budget is distributed to colleges and/or supports direct student resource needs such as textbooks, public transit passes, and tuition and fee gap scholarships.